Board of Directors

 Nicholas is also Chairman of Police and Community Youth Clubs NSW Ltd and Chairman of the University of NSW Business School Advisory Council.

-James Philips heads Minter Ellison's mergers and acquisitions group in Sydney.
-He is a member of that Firm's Board, and Chair of its Audit Committee.
+James Philips is Co-Head of Mergers and Acquisitions at Minter Ellison, and a former member of that Firm's Board and Chair of its Audit Committee.
 He is a visiting lecturer, at two universities, on equity raising and merger and acquisition law.
-He has written and comments on corporate law topics, and is a director of several property investment companies.
+James has written and comments on corporate law topics.
+He is a director of several property investment companies.

 David Robb is Managing Director and CEO of Iluka Resources Limited, an ASX-listed mineral sands company with international exploration activities, operations in Australia and the US and a global sales footprint.